-- 1. Application Evaluation-Inspection and evaluation of application files to determine the structure of the application and content of the embedded descriptors. - Initialize a deployment session by obtaining a WebLogicDeploymentManager.
-See "Application Evaluation" on page 3-7. - Create a WebLogicJ2eeApplicationObject or WebLogicDeployableObject to represent the J2EE Configuration of an Enterprise Application (EAR) or standalone module (WAR, EAR, RAR, or CAR).
+- Application Evaluation-Inspection and evaluation of application files to determine the structure of the application and content of the embedded descriptors. - Initialize a deployment session by obtaining a WebLogicDeploymentManager.
+See Section 3.3, "Application Evaluation". - Create a WebLogicJ2eeApplicationObject or WebLogicDeployableObject to represent the J2EE Configuration of an enterprise application (EAR) or stand-alone module (WAR, EAR, RAR, or CAR).
 If the object is an EAR, child objects are generated.
-See J2EE Deployment API standard (JSR-88) and "Create a Deployable Object" on page 3-11. - 2.
-Front-end Configuration-Creation of configuration information based on content embedded within the application.
+See J2EE Deployment API standard (JSR-88) at http://java.sun.com/j2ee/tools/deployment/index.jsp and Section 3.3.2, "Create a Deployable Object".

+- 2. Front-end Configuration-Creation of configuration information based on content embedded within the application.
 This content may be in the form of WebLogic Server descriptors, defaults, and user provided deployment plans. - Create a WebLogicDeploymentConfiguration object to represent the WebLogic Server configuration of an application.
 This is the first step in creating a deployment plan for this object.
-See "Deployment Configuration" on page 3-13. - Restore existing WebLogic Server configuration values from an existing deployment plan, if available.
-See "Perform Front-end Configuration" on page 3-12. - 3.
-Deployment Configuration-Modification of individual WebLogic Server configuration values based on user inputs and the selected WebLogic Server targets. - A deployment tool must provide the ability to modify individual WebLogic Server configuration values based on user inputs and selected WebLogic Server targets.
-See "Customizing Deployment Configuration" on page 3-17. - 4.
-Deployment preparation-Generation of the final deployment plan and preliminary client-side validation of the application. - A deployment tool must have the ability to save the modified WebLogic Server configuration information to a new deployment plan or to variable definitions in an existing Deployment Plan.
+See Section 3.4.2, "Deployment Configuration". - Restore existing WebLogic Server configuration values from an existing deployment plan, if available.
+See Section 3.4, "Perform Front-end Configuration". - 3.
+Deployment Configuration-Modification of individual WebLogic Server configuration values based on user inputs and the selected WebLogic Server targets.

+A deployment tool must provide the ability to modify individual WebLogic Server configuration values based on user inputs and selected WebLogic Server targets.
+See Section 3.5, "Customizing Deployment Configuration".

+4. Deployment Preparation-Generation of the final deployment plan and preliminary client-side validation of the application.

+A deployment tool must have the ability to save the modified WebLogic Server configuration information to a new deployment plan or to variable definitions in an existing Deployment Plan.

-Types of Configuration Information
+3.2 Types of Configuration Information